riseedge/verilator-verification-flows/Verilator_notes.md

 ---

-*Generated for Verilator 5.x (devel 5.047, April 2026).
+*Updated for Verilator 5.x (devel 5.047, April 2026).
 Always check `verilator --version` and the [official docs](https://verilator.org/guide/latest/) for the latest features and flags.*